Skip to Site Header Skip to Main Content Skip to Footer

 How Does Circadian Rhythm Work?

-Your Internal Master Clock
+Your Body's Internal Clock

 Its function is to regulate circadian rhythms throughout the body.
 The SCN receives cues from external environmental stimuli that tell it when to prepare the body for sleep and wakefulness.[6]